Luxenbau/softwaredevcourse/README.md

 which is located in the top middle of the editor ( with pause and stop buttons alongside it ).
 16) The app should be up and running now.

+To view the code:
+All of the relevant code is kept in separate C# script files that are in the assets folder.
+Double click on them to open them up and view the code.

 App details:

 Party tab: